New England Journal of Medicine May 01, 2014

 Key Findings

-2. There were no significant differences in 90-day mortality, 1-year mortality, or the duration of organ support required across the study arms.
+2. No significant differences were observed in 90-day mortality, 1-year mortality, or the need for organ support such as mechanical ventilation or renal replacement therapy.

 Study Design